-Prior to joining Clifford Chance, Mr. Angeloff was a Senior Attorney with the Office of the General Counsel of the Board of Governors of the Federal Reserve System and clerked at the US Securities & Exchange Commission and the US International Trade Commission.
+Prior to joining Clifford Chance, Philip was a Senior Attorney with the Office of the General Counsel of the Board of Governors of the Federal Reserve System and clerked at the US Securities & Exchange Commission and the US International Trade Commission.

 - Crypto Considerations for Fund Managers